Emmanuel Sanders Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- Against the Colts, Sanders has averaged 53.5 receiving yards per game over his two career matchups, 3.0 more than his over/under for Sunday's game.
+- In his two matchups against the Colts, Sanders' 53.5 receiving yards average is 3.0 more than his over/under for Sunday's game (50.5).

 - Note: Sanders' stats vs. Colts date back to 2016.